 Lo recomiendo a cualquiera que quiera aprender o mejorar su técnica de guitarra , es muy profesional

 guitar lessons closeby?
 Here's a selection of tutor listings that you can check out.

-Superprof can also suggest electric guitar lessons to help you.
+Superprof can also help you with electric guitar lessons.

-Taking classical guitar lessons has never been easier: you're going to learn new skills.
+Taking classical guitar lessons has never been easier!

 |at their place||at your place||by webcam|